gitlabhq/gitlabhq/CONTRIBUTING.md

 request is as follows:

 1. Fork the project into your personal space on GitLab.com
-1. Create a feature branch
+1. Create a feature branch, branch away from `master`.
 1. Write [tests](https://gitlab.com/gitlab-org/gitlab-development-kit#running-the-tests) and code
 1. Add your changes to the [CHANGELOG](CHANGELOG)
 1. If you are writing documentation, make sure to read the [documentation styleguide][doc-styleguide]